vele616/monorepo/packages/jobboard/website/content/jobs/lead-public-sector-solutions-engineer-current-job-openings-at-magic-leap-inc--qDGIW.md

 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/magicleapinc"
-summary: "Current Job Openings at Magic Leap, Inc. wishes to hire a new lead.
+summary: "Magic Leap, Inc. wishes to hire a new lead.
 If you have 5-7+ years of experience in demonstrating and establishing technical feasibility/wins among Enterprise customers, consider applying."
 summaryBackup: "Excited about #unity, #windows, #content?
 Check out this job post!"
-featured: 20
+featured: 15
 ---

 ## Public Sector Solutions Engineer